juandavidcruzgomez/thesis-software-suite/README.md

 #### Note on the entropy version
 This community detection algorithm could be seen as the 1.5 version, however it has been written in Java and at this stage is not fully integrated into the platform.

-This algorithm modifies the Louvain's algorithm to introduce an entropy criterium and change the way to communities are fused.
+This algorithm modifies the Louvain's algorithm to introduce an entropy criterion and change the way to communities are fused.

 *Find the code [here](#TODO).*